landonpierce/apim-terraform-poc/README.md

 # Overview

 This repository demonstrates how to deploy Azure API Management operations and policies using terraform.
+You may store policies in the `api_policies` folder (Recommended), or pass them in as strings using terraform variables.
+This example creates a simple "orders" API with 4 REST CRUD operations.
+There is only one policy applied to the GET policy, but you can add more in the `main.tf` file.

 ## To Use: